Glossary of entomology terms: S–Z

 subgenal suture:- (Anatomical feature) suture lines below the gena.

 symplesiomorphy:- a shared ancestral ("primitive") character state that cannot be used to demonstrate the monophyly of a group.

 synapomorphy:- a shared homologous and derived character state (evolutionary novelty) that demonstrates the monophyly of a group (clade).

 synovigenic:- a form of reproduction in which the female continues to produce and to mature eggs throughout its life cycle.

 tarsus (plural tarsi):- fifth (last) leg segment, the part that touches the walking surface.

 tergite:- a dorsal sclerite in the exoskeleton of an arthropod.

 tergum:- the dorsal structure of sclerites in the exoskeleton of most Arthropoda.

 termen:- The edge of the wing most distant from the body.

 terminal and marginal :- Along the margin.

 thorax:- The part of the body that lies between the head and the abdomen.
 It has three parts - prothorax, mesothorax and metathorax.

 tibia:- fourth leg segment, between femur and tarsus.

 tomentum:- a pubescence consisting of soft, entangled hairs pressed close to the surface of the integument.

 tornus / tornal area:- The posterior corner of the wing.

+Trailing edge:- The bottom or hind margin of the wing, from wing base to tornus.

 trochanter:- second leg segment, between coxa and femur.

 trophi:- The mouthparts of Arthropoda such as insects; typically labrum, mandible, maxilla, labium.

 trophus:- The singular form of trophi (rarely used).